 - Extreme weakness, fatigue, and slow, sluggish movement

-- Mouth lesions on the inside of a cheek (buccal mucosa)
+Darker skin on the inside of the cheeks and lips (buccal mucosa)

 - Weight loss with reduced appetite